barentsen/geert.io/content/pages/about.rst

-I help run NASA's **Kepler/K2 Space Telescope**, which is discovering **Earth-like planets orbiting other stars** and has yielded a data archive that is revolutionizing astrophysics.
+I help run NASA's **Kepler/K2 Space Telescope**, which is discovering **Earth-like planets orbiting other stars** and has yielded a huge, revolutionary data set that is aiding all areas of astrophysics.

 I became an astronomer because I love to analyze data using powerful tools such as **Python**, **PostgreSQL**, and **high-performance computing**.
 I believe that computers are a bicycle for the brain and I like to cycle them as far and as fast as I can. 🚴